dotnet/csharpstandard/standard/types.md

 > }
 > ```
 >
-> In the previous example, the backing field for the `DisappearingProperty` is set to null when it is read.
-However, a compiler may assume that reading a property doesn’t change the null state of that expression. *end example*
+> In the previous example, the constructor doesn't set `P` to a not null value, and a compiler issues a warning.
+There's no warning when the `P` property is accessed, because the type of the property is a non nullable reference type. *end example*

-The compiler can treat a property ([§15.7](classes.md#157-properties)) as either a variable with state, or as independent get and set accessors ([§15.7.3](classes.md#1573-accessors)).
+A compiler can treat a property ([§15.7](classes.md#157-properties)) as either a variable with state, or as independent get and set accessors ([§15.7.3](classes.md#1573-accessors)).

 > *Example*: A compiler can choose whether writing to a property changes the null state of reading the property, or if reading a property changes the null state of that property.
 >